Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Impact of Chunking Chunk granularity analysis

-\revtwo{}{{\bf Results for other videos:}} The above observations are relatively consistent across the videos in each category.
-Figure~\ref{fig:cover-wiskar-relOverlap} shows example distribution statistics for the normalized per-chunk viewport cover size for each \revrev{individual video}{video} when using a 120$\times$67.5 \revrev{viewport.
-Again, remember that for this case the maximum theoretic per-chunk viewport cover is 8.}{viewport (for which the maximum theoretic normalized cover size is 8).} To improve readability, \revrev{in Figure~\ref{fig:cover-wiskar-relOverlap}, we leave out}{we omit whiskers for} minimum (always 1) and maximum (larger than 3.5 for all videos except 3 {\em static} videos, 1 {\em moving} video, and 2 {\em ride} videos).
-While the relative differences between the \revrev{categories}{video categories in these results} (e.g., looking at averages or medians) are less apparent than when looking at the pairwise differences in viewing directions (e.g., Figures~\ref{fig:pairwise-wiskar-deltaTot} and~\ref{fig:pairwise-wiskar-relOverlap}), we typically see the largest head movements associated with videos in the {\em explore} and {\em miscellaneous} categories and the smallest in the {\em static} category (even when taking into account that these videos often have an initial exploration phase).
-Furthermore, we note that the normalized per-chunk viewport \revrev{cover is less than two (viewports)}{cover size is less than two (i.e., less than double the viewport size)} for more than 75\% of the chunks for almost all videos; Waldo ({\em explore}) and COC ({\em moving}) being the two exceptions.
+\revtwo{}{{\bf Results for other videos:}} The above observations are relatively consistent across the videos in each \revfour{category.
+Figure~\ref{fig:cover-wiskar-relOverlap} shows example distribution statistics for the normalized per-chunk viewport cover size for each \revrev{individual video}{video} when using}{category, as shown in Figure~\ref{fig:cover-wiskar-relOverlap} for} a 120$\times$67.5 \revrev{viewport.
+Again, remember that for this case the maximum theoretic per-chunk viewport cover is 8.}{viewport (for which the maximum theoretic normalized cover size is 8).} To improve readability, \revrev{in Figure~\ref{fig:cover-wiskar-relOverlap}, we leave out}{we omit whiskers for} minimum (always 1) and \revfour{maximum (larger than 3.5 for all videos except 3 {\em static} videos, 1 {\em moving} video, and 2 {\em ride} videos).}{maximum.} While the relative differences between the \revrev{categories}{video categories in these results} (e.g., looking at averages or medians) are less apparent than \revAA{when looking at}{for} the pairwise differences in viewing directions (e.g., Figures~\ref{fig:pairwise-wiskar-deltaTot} and~\ref{fig:pairwise-wiskar-relOverlap}), we typically see the largest head movements associated with videos in the {\em explore} and {\em miscellaneous} categories and the smallest in the {\em static} category (even when taking into account that these videos often have an initial exploration phase).
+Furthermore, we note that the normalized per-chunk viewport \revrev{cover is less than two (viewports)}{cover size is less than two (i.e., less than double the viewport size)} for more than 75\% of the chunks \revfour{for almost all videos; Waldo ({\em explore}) and COC ({\em moving}) being the two exceptions.}{for all but two videos: Waldo ({\em explore}) and COC ({\em moving}).}